 Hello Divorce CEO Erin Levine answers the question: Can I file for divorce if I’m still living with my spouse?

 While it’s no fun to live in a house with someone you dislike, the havoc that moving out would wreak on your pocketbook might be even worse.
 Think about what you can afford.
 If you are pondering moving out, create a budget, consider whether you will receive or pay support, and initiate a discussion with a financial advisor.

 Moving out can cause an array of legal issues that may be expensive and time-consuming to deal with, not to mention emotionally draining.
 For example, who will pay the mortgage, taxes, and insurance?
 Will one of you be entitled to credits for overpayment or underpayment of the expenses associated with the house?

 Have you and your spouse reached a custody agreement?
 Might you be jeopardizing your ability to co-parent or obtain custody if you move out?
 Do you have the legal authority to move out and take the children with you?
 Probably not.
 And the last thing you want is to place your kids in the middle of a terrible fight over where they will live.

 If you’re considering moving out, co-parenting counseling, mediation, or a legal motion may be in order.
 Preparing for parenting apart is a vital step.

 Debt and asset status

 An important part of a divorce in California is dividing debts and assets accurately.
 While CA law requires full disclosure, spouses sometimes make a strong effort to conceal information or hide assets.

-While you are still living in the home, get a copy of all asset, debt and income information from your personal computer and files.
+While you are still living in the home, get copies of all asset, debt, and income information from your personal computer and files.
 Get records that may be helpful to your various legal claims.
-It’s much easier to take matters into your own hands than ask for this information later, during litigation.
+It’s far easier to take matters into your own hands now than ask for this information later, during litigation.